November 19, 2018

 The RAlly 4000 is being designed by Robert Allan Ltd. to be fitted with an ROV LARS (Launch and Recovery System), an aft mounted A-Frame to operate the diving bell, a decompression chamber to support the divers, and more spacious crew quarters.
 All of this will be incorporated within a gross tonnage under 500 GRT.
 Waterjets are used to ensure diver safety.
 Because waterjets are typically used on higher speed vessels, extensive self-propelled CFD analysis was performed in-house by Robert Allan Ltd. to verify resistance and thrust at the slower speeds that this design will operate at.

-Belov Humaitá and Belov Amarlina have the following particulars:
+Belov Humaitá and Belov Amaralina have the following particulars:

 - Length overall: 41.00 m